 If you’re thinking of moving to Colorado, Denver is likely the first city you’d consider.
-With a growing tech scene and a low unemployment rate, young professionals flock to Denver for the jobs.
+With a growing tech scene and a low unemployment rate, young professionals flock to Denver for the job market.
+Denver is also a top place for remote working.
+It ranked #8 on our best cities for remote workers.
 Despite the growing population and rising rent costs, Denver remains affordable compared to other similar cities.

-Looking past the job market, the weather in Denver is another huge drawing point.
-You might think Denver and immediately consider the snow.
-There is a good amount of that, but the Mile High City gets a ton of sunny days as well.
+Looking past the job market, the weather in Denver is loved by locals.
+You might think Denver and immediately consider the snow... and there is a good amount of that.
+You may not know that the Mile High City gets a ton of sunny days as well.
 On average, about 245 sunny days per year.